Mailing Address

 To make an appointment:

 Please visit the counseling center in Hicks to complete intake forms on one of the iPads in the lobby.
-When you have completed the intake forms, a counselor will receive your intake information electronically and contact you by email within 48 hours to arrange and initial appointment.
+If you are unable to visit the Center to complete intake forms, please complete them at counselingsignup.kzoo.edu using your K College username and password.
+When you have completed the intake forms, you have the option to schedule your first appointment after completing the forms or have a clinician email you within 48 business hours to set up an initial appointment.

 Emergencies: